nbuechler/fixed-gateway/README.md

 # fixed-gateway
-a gateway for all the front-end apps
+a gateway for all the front-end apps - lives on same server

 interceptors are the key to acting as middleware between front ends and hungry-interceptor project